-To enable the custom taxonomies of Give categories and tags, navigate to Donations > Settings > Display Options and enable them by checking the boxes and saving the settings.
+To enable the custom taxonomies of Give categories and tags, navigate to Donations > Settings > Display Options > Taxonomies and enable them.

 One important caveat: though similarly named, default WordPress taxonomies of “Category” and “Tag” should be distinguished from custom taxonomies of

 give_forms_tag.
 Assigning a donation form a “Give category” does not also assign it a WordPress category.
 In fact, the

 give_forms custom post type does not support “default” Categories or Tags.